shirafaigen/ShapeSpaceSurvey/README.md

 [^1]: Vicory, Jared, Ye Han, Juan Carlos Prieto, David Allemang, Mathieu Leclercq, Connor Bowley, Harald Scheirich et al. "SlicerSALT: from medical images to quantitative insights of anatomy."
 In International Workshop on Shape in Medical Imaging, pp. 201-210.
 Cham: Springer Nature Switzerland, 2023.

+[^2]: Miolane, Nina, Nicolas Guigui, Alice Le Brigant, Johan Mathe, Benjamin Hou, Yann Thanwerdas, Stefan Heyder et al. "Geomstats: A python package for riemannian geometry in machine learning."
+Journal of Machine Learning Research 21, no. 223 (2020): 1-9.

+[^3]: Luo, Xiao-zhong James, David N. Kennedy, and Zohara Cohen.
+"Neuroimaging informatics tools and resources clearinghouse (NITRC) resource announcement."
+(2009): 55-56.

+[^4]:Younes, Laurent, Kwame S. Kutten, and J. Tilak Ratnanather.
+"Normal and equivolumetric coordinate systems for cortical areas."
+MethodsX 12 (2024): 102689.

+[^5]:Rolfe, Sara, Steve Pieper, Arthur Porto, Kelly Diamond, Julie Winchester, Shan Shan, Henry Kirveslahti, Doug Boyer, Adam Summers, and A. Murat Maga.
+"SlicerMorph: An open and extensible platform to retrieve, visualize and analyse 3D morphology."
+Methods in Ecology and Evolution 12, no. 10 (2021): 1816-1825.

+[^6]:Baken, Erica K., Michael L. Collyer, Antigoni Kaliontzopoulou, and Dean C. Adams. "geomorph v4.
+0 and gmShiny: Enhanced analytics and a new graphical interface for a comprehensive morphometric experience."
+Methods in Ecology and Evolution 12, no. 12 (2021): 2355-2363.

+[^7]:Klingenberg, Christian Peter.
+"MorphoJ: an integrated software package for geometric morphometrics."
+Molecular ecology resources 11, no. 2 (2011): 353-357.

+[^8]:Schlager, Stefan.
+"Morpho and Rvcg–shape analysis in R: R-packages for geometric morphometrics, shape analysis and surface manipulations."
+In Statistical shape and deformation analysis, pp. 217-256.
+Academic Press, 2017.

+[^9]:Yezzi-Woodley, Katrina E., Jeff W. Calder, Mckenzie Sweno, Chloe Siewert, and Peter J. Olver.
+"The Batch Artifact Scanning Protocol: A new method using computed tomography (CT) to rapidly create three-dimensional models of objects from large collections en masse."
+Advances in Archaeological Practice 13, no. 4 (2025): 546-566.
+[^10]: Yezzi-Woodley, Katrina, Jeff Calder, Peter J. Olver, Paige Cody, Thomas Huffstutler, Alexander Terwilliger, J. Anne Melton, Martha Tappen, Reed Coil, and Gilbert Tostevin.
+"The Virtual Goniometer: A new method for measuring angles on 3D models of fragmentary bone and lithics: demonstrating a new method for measuring angles on archaeological materials using fragmentary bone."
+Archaeological and Anthropological Sciences 13, no. 7 (2021): 1-16.
+[^11]:O'Neill, Riley CW, Katrina Yezzi-Woodley, Jeff Calder, and Peter J. Olver.
+"En masse scanning and automated surfacing of small objects using Micro-CT." arXiv preprint arXiv:2410.07385 (2024).
+[^12]:Boyer, Doug M., Jesus Puente, Justin T. Gladman, Chris Glynn, Sayan Mukherjee, Gabriel S. Yapuncich, and Ingrid Daubechies.
+"A new fully automated approach for aligning and comparing shapes."
+The Anatomical Record 298, no. 1 (2015): 249-276.
+[^8]:

 <!--